anhthutg/linalg/README.md

 ## Installation

-@Thu: edit the installation step for your project
+@anhthutg: edit the installation step for your project

 ## Test process

 ```
 cd /path/to/linalg_lib
 pytest test/test_vector.py -v
 ```

 *Note*: `-v` option for showing name of each testcase